zainsaeed111/KtorNotes/README.md

+2. Configure MySQL Database:
-2-Configure MySQL Database: Create the necessary database and tables:
+Create the necessary database and tables by executing the following SQL queries in your MySQL database:

-db {
-  url = "jdbc:mysql://localhost:3306/notes_db"
-  user = "root"
-  password = "password"
-}

 CREATE DATABASE notes_db;
 USE notes_db;

--- Create tables
+-- Create users table
 CREATE TABLE users (
-  id INT PRIMARY KEY AUTO_INCREMENT, username VARCHAR(255), password VARCHAR(255)
+  id INT PRIMARY KEY AUTO_INCREMENT, username VARCHAR(255) NOT NULL, password VARCHAR(255) NOT NULL
 );

+-- Create notes table
 CREATE TABLE notes (
   id INT PRIMARY KEY AUTO_INCREMENT, user_id INT, content TEXT,
   FOREIGN KEY (user_id) REFERENCES users(id)
 );
+Update your application.conf file with the correct database connection details:

+db {
+  url = "jdbc:mysql://localhost:3306/notes_db"
+  user = "root"
+  password = "your_password"
+}

 3. Build and Run the Project: To build and run the project:
 ./gradlew run

-4. Access the API: The server will be running locally at http://localhost:8080.
-You can use tools like Postman or Curl to interact with the API:
+4. Access the API:
+Once the server is running, the API will be available at http://localhost:8080.
+You can interact with it using Postman, Curl, or any HTTP client.

-Add-Notes
+API Endpoints:

+1. Add a Note
-->POST /AddNotes
+POST /AddNotes
 Body: { "title": "Sample Note", "content": "This is a sample note." }

-Update-Notes
+2. Update a Note
 PUT /UpdateNotes/{id}
 Body: { "title": "Updated Title", "content": "Updated content." }

-Get-Notes
+3. Get All Notes
-->GET /GetNotes
+GET /GetNotes

-Delete-Notes
+4.Delete a Note
-->Delete  /DeleteNotes/{id}
+DELETE /DeleteNotes/{id}

 ##Tech Stack
 Kotlin: Programming language.